Mongolia horse treks: my tips, pictures, and advice to plan your trip

 In my experience, your best bet if you want to organisze a Mongolia horse trek remotely is to go through a reputable tourist operator in Ulan Bator, or a Kazakh tour operator if you want to go way out West and do your Mongolia horse trek in the spectacular Altai mountains.

-can organize a professional and well-priced tour to some more remote areas, such as an all-inclusive 12-day horseback ride to the Reindeer people (Tsataan) in the rugged and remote areas north west of Lake Khovsgol
+can organize a professional and well-priced tour to Central Mongolia, including (cheaper) group tours as well as custom tours if you want to go with your own group.
+They also can get you to some more remote areas, such as an all-inclusive 12-day horseback ride to the Reindeer people (Tsataan) in the rugged and remote areas north west of Lake Khovsgol

 Return from Mongolia horse treks to Mongolia Travel overview